bubriks/katacoda-scenarios/deployment-testing/step4.md

 `kubectl label namespace default istio-injection=enabled`{{execute T1}}

+Verify that everything works as intended, by checking that istio-ingressgateway has an external IP (in the unfortunate case of perpetually <pending> please restart the scenario, as the following steps will not work).

+`kubectl get services -A`{{execute T1}}

 With the completion of these tasks we have successfully set up Istio, now we can move on to the next step.